Overmatch: Example — AI versus human pilots

 AI agents are not subject to the physiological constraints of a human pilot, such as the danger of flying at low altitude, or the g-forces of the aircraft accelerations.
 Human pilots noted that the AI agents flew with fine motor control.
 In the 2020 AlphaDogfight Trials (see image to the right), the AI agents battled for the chance to dogfight an expert human pilot.
 The winning AI agent consistently defeated an expert human pilot.
 The technology will be installed in actual aircraft by 2024.

 Note: DoD's Joint AI Center (JAIC) has convened 100 online participants from 13 countries to discuss how to use AI in a way that is consonant with their national ethical principles, termed the 'AI Partnership for Defense' in 2020.

 One possible application is to elevate the role of human pilots to mission commanders, leaving AIs as wingmen to perform as high-skill operators of low-cost robotic craft.

 History

-After the end of major operations in the Global War on Terror the US Army emphasized overmatch in their modernization effort.
+From 2017, after the Annexation of Crimea by the Russian Federation, and the dismissal of the need for counter-insurgency for a second time, the US Army emphasized overmatch in their modernization effort.

 In 2017 a task force was formed to modernize the Army.
 Its recommendation was to form the Army Futures Command, to engage in systematic development of capabilities to overmatch its adversaries.